AlbertWilaras/Blackjack/README.md

 Notice that even by playing blackjack perfectly according to the chart above (given the house rules allow for all these scenarios), there is still a house advantage of 0.5%.
 Meaning, for every dollar you bet, you are expected to lose 0.5% of that everytime.

 ## Card Counting
 So what is card counting?
 The concept is simple enough.
-A common method is to +1 to your count whenever you see a 2-6, add 0 for 7-9 and -1 fpr 10 and up.
+A common method is to +1 to your count whenever you see a 2-6, add 0 for 7-9 and -1 for 10 and up.

 ![alt text](https://www.lasvegasadvisor.com/gambling-with-an-edge/wp-content/uploads/2017/08/cards.jpg)